Check out or latest addition to the product line-up: CYBREI Cranks and components!

 III.
 Basic provisions

 3.2.
-Contractual relations (as well as other legal relations that may arise from the contractual relationship) with Buyers who do not act as Consumers are subject to the provisions of Act No. 513/1991 Coll., the Commercial Code, as amended.
+Legal relations with Buyers who do not act as Consumers shall be governed by these GTC and by the applicable provisions of Act No. 513/1991 Coll., the Commercial Code, as amended, unless mandatory provisions of other applicable legal regulations provide otherwise.

 IV.
-Product order – conclusion of the Purchase Contract
+Product order and conclusion of the Purchase Contract

 V. Duration of the contract of sale